by Autistics for Autistics Ontario

 What are the positive alternatives to the negative ABA cycle we’ve been experiencing in our province?
 Here is a brief look.

-The principles of universal design can also be applied in the workplace and in public spaces.
+The principles of accessible/universal design can also be applied in the workplace and in public spaces.
 We are seeing promising changes from the IT sector in making job interviews and work spaces and arrangements accessible for autistic employees.
 Government should consult with autistics and employers about their best practices to learn and implement them in a range of areas.

 At present, autistics are not consulted by the Ontario Government when developing the programs that impact us.
 Autistic youth and adults should be consulted when policy is made.
 The Province can follow the disability rights approach, where the clients are consulted on the accommodations and services needed.
 This approach can be used to look at best practices across the board.